-In interpreting Q.S.
-Al-Imran, 3:19, Rasyîd Ridlâ56 tends to use the internal context of the verse by presenting other verses to help understand the verse rather than understanding it based on the external context of the verse, both micro (sabab alnuzul) and macro (socio-historical-cultural).
+When interpreting Q.S.
+3:19, the author of Al-Manâr appears not to present these two reports and does not connect his interpretation to the historical context.
+Rasyid Ridla tends to use the internal context of the verse by presenting other verses to help understand the verse rather than understanding it based on the external context of the verse, both micro (sabab al-nuzul) and macro (sociohistorical-cultural).
 With this approach, it can be seen that al-Manar's view is more appreciative of followers of other religions.

-The view generated from understanding the verse is that all religions have a common essential point, which is the total surrender of oneself to God.
-The essence of religion (haqiqah al-din) is the attitude of surrender (al-Islam).
+The view generated from understanding the verse is that all religions have a common essential point: surrendering oneself to God.
+The essence of religion (haqiqah al-din) is the attitude of surrender (al-Islām).
 This view is difficult to express if the interpretation of the verse is based solely on external context.
-The two narratives about the external context of the verse, as mentioned before, indicate the diverse attitudes of the People of the Book in responding to the Islamic preaching.
-The macro context of the verse indicates the general attitude of the People of the Book who reject Islam, while the micro context of the verse indicates the individual events of the People of the Book who accept Islam.
-With this context, the expression of al-Islam (using "al" ta'rif) feels closer to the meaning of Islam as a religion brought by Prophet Muhammad saw.
+As mentioned before, the two narratives about the external context of the verse indicate the diverse attitudes of the People of the Book in responding to Islamic preaching.
+The macro context of the verse indicates the general attitude of the People of the Book who reject Islam.
+In contrast, the micro context of the verse indicates the individual events of the People of the Book who accept Islam.
+With this context, the word al-Islām (using "al" ta'rif) feels closer to the meaning of formal religion, which is Islam as a religion brought by Prophet Muhammad saw.

-The idea of the unity of religion, which is associated with Q.S. Âli Imrân, 3:19, is presented by al-Manâr as a consequence of the universal interpretation of Islam.
+The idea of the unity of religion, which is associated with Q.S. Āli $\bar{l}$ mr $\bar{a}$ n, 2: 19 is presented by al-Manâr as a consequence of the universal interpretation of al-Islām.
 A similar term, wahdah al-adyân (the unity of religions), can be found in contemporary discussions about religious pluralism.
-The term dîn as the singular form of the word adyân is commonly found in the Qur'an, while the term adyân (the plural form of the word dîn) is never used throughout its verses.
-The use of the term wahdah al-dîn in al-Manâr in the interpretation of this verse deserves attention, given that all existing tafsir works, particularly when interpreting this verse, do not use this term.
+The term $d\hat{i}n$ as the singular form of the word $ady\hat{a}n$ is commonly found in the Qur'an, while the term $ady\hat{a}n$ (the plural form of the word $d\hat{i}n$ ) is never used throughout its verses.
+The use of the term $wahdah al-d\hat{i}n$ in al-Manâr in interpreting this verse deserves attention, given that all existing tafsir works do not use this term, particularly when interpreting this verse.

-The concept of wahdat al-dîn in this work is related to the internal context of the verse being analyzed.
-This model of study is in line with one of the principles that underlies the interpretation of al-Manâr, namely, the paradigm of the unity of all verses in the Qur'an.
-The author of al-Manâr is confirmed to have understood the legitimacy of the term al-Islam, both historically and linguistically, to refer to the totality of teachings proclaimed by the Prophet Muhammad.
+The concept of wahdat al-dîn in this work relates to the internal context of the analyzed verse.
+This study model aligns with one of the principles that underlie the interpretation of al-Manâr: the paradigm of the unity of all verses in the Qur'an.
+The author of al-Manâr is confirmed to have understood the legitimacy of the term al-Islam, historically and linguistically, to refer to the totality of teachings proclaimed by the Prophet Muhammad.
 Two external contexts of this verse suggest the latter meaning.
-However, both Muhammad 'Abduh and Rasyîd Ridlâ choose a more universal meaning, in order to emphasize the connotative meaning of the unity of religion discourse (wahdat al-dîn).
-Among the indicators that support this thesis is the emphasis that the expression "verses of Allah" at the end of the verse refers to "verses about the unity of religion."
+However, Muhammad' Abduh and Rasyîd Ridlâ choose a universal meaning to emphasize the connotative meaning of the unity of religion discourse (wahdat al-dîn).
+The indicator that supports this thesis is the emphasis that the expression "verses of Allah" at the end of the verse refers to "verses about the unity of religion" and "verses about the obligation to maintain the unity of religion."